 A good old-fashioned apple loaf cake that is super moist and very easy to make (no peeling the apples!).
 It keeps well, can be frozen, and baked in different pans.
 The glaze adds another layer of sweetness.
 You'll love the flavor and simplicity of this recipe.

-When I opened a cafe many years ago, one of the most sought-after cakes was this glazed apple walnut cake I sometimes made with pears and almonds.
+When I opened a cafe many years ago, one of the most sought-after cakes was this glazed walnut apple cake I sometimes made with pears and almonds.

-So simple and easy to make and so incredibly delicious!
+It's simple and easy to make and so incredibly delicious!

 - Apples: Granny smith apples, the green ones are the best because they're acid and retain texture after they're baked.
 But any cooking apples you normally bake with work.

-- Baking soda: helps the cake grow as it bakes, so make sure it's not expired.
+- Baking soda: make sure it's not expired.

 - Eggs: fresh, large.